cepheus-info/knowledgebase/kubernetes/use-shadowsocks-via-kubernetes.md

 You can choose either CRI-O or Containerd as your container runtime, as they are both kubernetes compatible.

+> Note: you might not need this step if choosing other distribution such as k3s, microk8s, etc.

 ### 2.2 Install kubernetes environment

 For High performance servers & virtual machines, a full featured kubernetes cluster is recommended.
 For personal usage & testing purpose, a k3s single master environment is enough.

+See here [k3s Quick start](https://docs.k3s.io/quick-start) for more information about install k3s.

+> Note: If we are using k3s' default configuration, a LoadBalancer uses 80/443 will be created by default.
+But if we want to use nginx to listen on port 80/443, we should delete this LoadBalancer after installation or change the k3s LoadBalancer's configuration.

 ## 3. Guide to install shadowsocks